 When visiting the Billie Limacher Bicentennial Park, you can enjoy the many amenities, including picnic areas and a historic hiking trail.
 The Historic Walk is a self-guided tour of the park, taking you through the city’s most unique and historical locations.
 Visitors are always welcome to tour the park independently or call ahead and book a guided tour.

 The park is also home to a pretty active community theatre program, which hosts a number of events and shows, as well as children’s programs, throughout the year.
-There’s a countless variety of performances and events, including vocal performances, musicals, improv shows, and more.
-It’s best to visit their website to stay up to date on what will be happening when you’re in town.
+There are countless performances and events, including vocal performances, musicals, improv shows, and more.
+It’s best to visit their website to stay current on what will happen when you’re in town.

 11. Route 66 Raceway

 Route 66 Raceway is a drag race facility with a .25-mile dragstrip and is home to events by the National Hot Rod Association, including the Lucas Oil Drag Racing Series, and the Dirt Oval 66.
 This track is located next to the Chicagoland Speedway and is owned and operated by NASCAR.

 Like the nearby Speedway, Route 66 Raceway is family-friendly and hosts several family-themed days throughout the year.
 Kids love getting up close to the track and having fun meeting the racers and seeing their hot rods up close.

 Though the ticket and administration offices are not open to the public for walk-up assistance, you can always call the office for more information about upcoming events, races, tickets, and private events.
 Tickets are available online for all currently listed events.

 See Related: Fun & Best Route 66 Attractions to Visit